guide huayna picchu 2023

 the ruins of machu picchu luna temple

-This is a nature lithic cavern well-carved to form ceremonial niches, intricate stoneworks, and elaborated angles.
+This is the unique one of several natural caves with ceremonial niches well carved, intricate stoneworks, and elaborated perfect angles in its stone walls on the same mountain.
 Many scholars believe that this temple was used as an Inca sacrificial and ceremonial center.
+Even, it’s believed that mummies rested there.
 Remember that the Incas considered caverns and inhospitable sites as communication portals (Huacas) to contact their gods, sacred spirits, and dead people.

 Tickets